-In October 2009, the Board depooled CCCERA's assets, actuarial accrued liability (AAL), and normal cost both by tier and employer for determining employer contribution rates.
+In October 2009, the Board de-pooled CCCERA's assets, actuarial accrued liability (AAL), and normal cost both by tier and employer for determining employer contribution rates.
 This Board action yielded 12 separate cost groups by employer, with the exception of smaller employers (those with less than 50 active members at that time) who continue to be pooled with the applicable County tier.
-The December 31, 2009 valuation was the first to incorporate the new "depooled" employer contribution rates, and those rates were effective July 1, 2011.
+The December 31, 2009 valuation was the first to incorporate the new "de-pooled" employer contribution rates, and those rates were effective July 1, 2011.

-CCCERA's membership as of December 31, 2017 and 2016 is presented below.
+CCCERA's membership as of December 31, 2018 and 2017 is presented in the following table.